What is a Dinosaur, Really?

 Charles Robert Knight (Public Domain)

 Of course, the palaeontologists of the 1900s were quite wrong about dinosaurs and the scientific community would eventually get around to correcting their errors.
 In 1969, palaeontologist John Ostrom discovered Deinonychus antirrhopus, a small dromaeosaur ('raptor') with huge claws, long legs and a stiff tail.
 Deinonychus had extremely birdlike anatomy—even more birdlike than Compsognathus.
-This was clearly not a sluggish, tail-dragging reptile9, but it was indisputably related to carnivorous dinosaurs like T. rex.
+This was clearly not a sluggish, tail-dragging reptile9, but it was indisputably related to theropods like T. rex.
 Palaeontologists had to reconsider everything.

 John Ostrom, his student Robert Bakker and other palaeontologists reexamined old museum vaults and dug new fossils out of the ground and found that much of what we thought we knew about dinosaurs was wrong.
 For one, they did indeed have collarbones—the old fossils just didn't preserve them well and no one thought to look after Heilmann's book10.
-For two, new trackways showed that sauropods were terrestrial13 and in fact would suffocate if they tried to use their long necks as snorkels14.
-For three, the old kangaroo-postures would have broken dinosaur tails15, as long tendons helped hold them straight off the ground.
-For four, many dinosaurs showed growth rates and activity levels that could only be explained by a vigorous, warm-blooded metabolism16.
+For two, biomechanical studies revealed it was impossible for sauropods to dive11 and in fact they would suffocate if they tried to use their long necks as snorkels12.
+For three, the old kangaroo-postures would have broken dinosaur tails13, as long tendons helped hold them straight off the ground.
+For four, many dinosaurs showed growth rates and activity levels that could only be explained by a vigorous, warm-blooded metabolism8.
 And for five, new fossils revealed that all dinosaurs really were related to each other after all.
-Huxley's Dinosauria was revived and officially defined: the ancestor of Megalosaurus, Iguanodon and Cetiosaurus*, and all of its descendants17.

 References